Homerocker/HomeCheck/README.md

 - To move a frame drag its top-left corner
   ![ScreenShot](https://advent-wow.ru/HomeCheck/Move.png)

+# Known issues

+- MD target can be empty in some cases, most likely caused by communication from other cooldown addons (requires further investigation).
+- In rare cases, Rebirth cast may trigger incorrect Rebirth cooldown for other druid who did not finish Rebirth cast or cast failed (requires further investigation).
+- Guardian Spirit heal will not update GS cooldown if GS cast was not detected beforehand (very rare case in specific situations).

 # Something does not work?

 - If you had previous version of addon installed try deleting settings file